nonbinaryprogrammer/python-poet/README.md

   On mac, run `python poetry.py <num stanzas> <num lines> > out` then run `lp -d EPSON_TM_T88V out` to print the file.
 If you wish to view the file before you print it, you may run `vim out`
+  The method for printing on Linux will also work on mac, but I've found that this method works more reliably with the TM-T88IV than the mac method does.
+When the printer is plugged in via USB and configured via cups (at `localhost:631`) run `python poetry.py <num stanzas> <num lines> | lp -d EPSON_TM_T88IV`

 Contributing
 -------------